mdbootstrap/mdb-ui-kit/docs/material-design/labels.md

 group: material-design
 ---

-Below is a complete list of `<label>` class options supported by Bootstrap Material Design:
+Below is a complete list of `<label>` class options supported by Material Design for Bootstrap:

 <table>
   <thead>